jnozzi/cocoadev.com/markdown/ITunesPartyInterface.md

 ----

-It's sad that Apple is one of the worst offenders when it comes to the General/AppleHumanInterfaceGuidelines (save for a few freeware/shareware hobbyist hackers with colour-blindness).
-See General/AHIGHypocrisy. --General/TheoHultberg/Iconara
+It's sad that Apple is one of the worst offenders when it comes to the AppleHumanInterfaceGuidelines (save for a few freeware/shareware hobbyist hackers with colour-blindness).
+See AHIGHypocrisy. --TheoHultberg/Iconara